dotnet-websharper/docs/v4.1/fsharp/SourceMapping.md

 to have source position information inside reflected definitions available for WebSharper.
 Otherwise only the starting lines of functions can be mapped.

-If you build with `WebSharper.exe` directly, add `-sm` to the command line.
+If you build from the command line directly, add `-sm` to the command line.

 WebSharper itself is built with source map embedding, so you can debug into WebSharper library code.

-## Outputting source maps for WebSharper web projects
+## Unpacking

-If you have a separate web project hosting your WebSharper application, add the same `WebSharperSourceMap` property to the project file to unpack the source map files.
+If you have a separate web project hosting your WebSharper application, add the same `WebSharperSourceMap` property to the project file to unpack the source map files embedded in the referenced libraries.

-## Usage
+## Debugging

 ### Internet Explorer